Sean Dougherty unseats State Rep. Kevin Boyle to win Democratic nomination for 172nd Legislative District, AP projects

 Boyle was seen on camera threatening staff at the Gaul & Co.
 Malt House on Huntingdon Pike in Rockledge, Montgomery County.
 Police said Boyle was reportedly drunk and possibly under the influence of drugs at the time of the incident.

-Boyle eventually left the bar that night in February and police said he was banned from the bar.
+Boyle eventually left the bar that night in February and police said he was banned from the establishment.

-Brendan Boyle, Kevin's brother who represents Pennsylvania's Second District, said their family was working help get Kevin "the medical treatment he needs and to make a full recovery like he did previously."
+Brendan Boyle, Kevin's brother who represents Pennsylvania's Second District in Congress, said their family was working to help get Kevin "the medical treatment he needs and to make a full recovery like he did previously."

 The recent incidents, like the one at Gaul & Co.
 Malt House, stuck with voters on Tuesday.